yenon118/FactoryManager/README.md

 # Factory Manager

+This is a Java application which can record and organize data to help factory managers run their factories.

 <br /><br />
 If you like my work, you can support me by clicking the link below.    :smile:
 <br />